 The discovery of spark ablation for nanoparticle production is a story filled with unexpected brilliance.
-It all began in the 1970s when a young PhD student, Prof. Andreas Schmidt-Ott, was conducting an entirely different experiment.
+It all began in the 1970s when a young PhD student, Andreas Schmidt-Ott, was conducting an entirely different experiment.
 As fate would have it, faulty wiring caused repetitive sparks, and something extraordinary happened—nanoparticles began to form.
 This happy accident sparked the birth of spark ablation, a technique that has proven far more efficient than anything else available, forever changing the landscape of nanotechnology.

-Redefining material properties in 1980s
+Redefining material properties in the 1980s

 Material scientist have always been looking for new methods to change the physical properties of inorganic materials.
 This process is key in enabling next generation products in many high-tech markets.

 Before the 1980s, material scientists relied on basic techniques of mixing different materials to change the physical properties.
 However, the 1980s marked a turning point with the emergence of quantum size effect in nanotechnology.
-This phenomenon exponentially impacts the physical properties of nanoparticulated inorganic materials as their size decreases to the nanoscale (typically below 10nm).
-During this transformative period, Prof. Andreas Schmidt-Ott started investigating a better method for nanoparticle production.
+This phenomenon strongly impacts the physical properties of nanoparticulated inorganic materials as their size decreases to the nanoscale (typically below 10nm).
+During this transformative period, Andreas Schmidt-Ott started investigating a better method for nanoparticle production.
 Changing material properties by controlling nanoparticles size introduced a completely new dimension, complementing traditional mixing techniques.
-In addition, nanoparticulate materials exhibit other unique features that sets them apart from conventional materials.
+In addition, nanoparticulate materials exhibit other unique features that set them apart from conventional materials.

 The value of nanoparticles in today’s market

-One striking example of how nanoparticles has revolutionized the material science is the production of nanoporous materials— substances that are porous on a nanoscale.
+One striking example of how nanoparticles have revolutionized material science is the production of nanoporous materials— substances that are porous on a nanoscale.
 These materials possess an incredibly large surface area relative to their volume.
 For instance, just 10g of carbon nanoparticles with a diameter of 5nm can have a surface area equivalent to that of a football field.
 This significant increase in surface area enhances the reactivity and unique properties of nanoporous materials.

 This unique property makes nanoporous materials ideal for applications such as catalysts in hydrogen production from water, where maximizing surface area is key to enhancing catalytic performance.
 This property is crucial for developing next-generation nanoporous layers, which play a key role in scaling up green hydrogen production, and reducing the reliance on precious metals.
 For example, achieving tenfold reduction in iridium loading while maintaining high efficiency is needed to not only cut material costs but also support the large-scale adoption of sustainable hydrogen as a future fuel source.
-This advancement will make hydrogen production more economically viable and environmentally friendly, accelerating the transition to clean energy solution.
+This advancement will make hydrogen production more economically viable and environmentally friendly, accelerating the transition to clean energy solutions.

 Navigating the hurdles of nanoparticle production with spark ablation